Ancient Chinese coinage: Xia

-Tai Xia Zhen Xing (太夏眞興 (Great Xia, Zhenxing [period])) counterwise.
+8 Tai Xia Zhen Xing counterwise.
 These were issued during the Zhenxing period (419–424) by Helian Bobo, probably at Xi'an.

 Northern and Southern dynasties

 Obverse and reverse of a Yong An Wu Zhu coin.

 The North and South dynasties era was another long period of disunity and strife.
 The north and south of China were each ruled by two separate successions of dynasties.
 During this period, coin inscriptions other than (nominal) weights, such as names or year titles, were introduced, although the Wu Zhu coin was still issued.
-Seal script remained the norm for inscriptions and some coins of highly regarded calligraphy were produced.
+Seal script remained the norm for inscriptions, and some coins of highly regarded calligraphy were produced.
 However, the general coinage was of a very poor quality.
 In 465, permission was granted for the people to mint coins.
-A thousand of these "goose eye" coins which resulted made a pile less than 3 in high.
+A thousand of these "goose eye" coins, which resulted, made a pile less than 3 in high.
 There were others, still worse, called "Fringe Rim" coins, which would not sink in water and would break in one's hand.
 In the market, people would not bother counting them, but would pick them up by the handful.
 A peck of rice sold for 10,000 of these.
-Reforms by Emperor Ming from 465 onwards, had only a limited success in improving the quality of the coinage.
+Reforms by Emperor Ming from 465 onwards had only a limited success in improving the quality of the coinage.